Join the Panel of Neutrals

 Thank you for your interest in serving as a panelist for Contra Costa County Superior Court's Alternative Dispute Resolution (ADR) program.
 The ADR program has successfully removed many civil cases from the court's trial calendar, allowing the court to hear the remaining cases without undue delay.
 The resulting savings in time and money and improved quality of outcomes reflect the expertise and generous contributions of our panel members.

-Pursuant to Appendix C of the Local Rules of Court, the Contra Costa Superior Court requires that all panel members have the following minimum qualifications:
+Pursuant to Chapter 5 of the Local Rules of Court, the Contra Costa Superior Court requires that all panel members have the following minimum qualifications:

 - Mediation applicants must have completed at least 40 hours of formal mediation training from a single provider AND have mediated 5 or co-mediated at least 10 cases.
 Note: Satisfactory evidence of sufficient alternative education, training, skills and experience may be sufficient in some cases.